Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 **login-popup.html**

 The Login-Popup appears when the "sing in" button is clicked on.
 The user can now enter his login credentials composed of an email address and a password.
 By clicking "Login" the *login()* function is called in the loginController.
 Otherwise the user can abort the login process by simply pressing the "cancel" button.
-Once logged in, a short alert welcomes the user and the user has now full access to the web-application.
+Once logged in, a short alert message welcomes the user and the user has now full access to the web-application.

 ### Tally List

+In order to see the current coffee consumption the user visits the **Tally List** tab.
+Responsible here is the ```tallylistController.js``` and the corresponding ```tallylist.html``` view.

+**tallylistController.js**

+The **tallylistController** has two rather obvious methods.
+On the one hand, when a coffee is added to the tallylist the *addCoffee(amount)* function is called.
+The amount depends on whether the user decides to drink a single or a double coffee.
+In the following the two global methods *updateTally()* and *updateUser()* from the LoginController are called.

+On the other hand, the user has the possibility to revise the adding within two hours.
+Therefore the *removeCoffee(id)* is called with the matching coffee ID which causes the entry to be removed from the users tallylist.

+**tallylist.html**

 ### Cleaning Schedule